jmcnamara/XlsxWriter/dev/docs/source/working_with_data_validation.rst

   Excel refers to this as 'Text length'.
 * **custom**: restricts the cell based on an external Excel formula that returns a ``TRUE/FALSE`` value.
 * **any**: is used to specify that the type of data is unrestricted.
-This is the same as not applying a data validation.
-It is only provided for completeness and isn't required very often.
+It is mainly used for specifying cell input messages without a data validation.

 criteria